cerdwin/agent-sandbox/README.md

 # Optimizer Task

-Multi-agent hierarchical optimization task.
-(Make sure to read carefully the entire document).
+Multi-agent hierarchical optimization task. # Mark TODO: Will have to remove the reference solution from the repository, so agents dont look. the detection rate is at 2%, so we have to make sure it's not exploited

 ## Overview